People ask me all the time where the word “satori” came from in my business/blog name.

 A few years back, I was reading a book and the word “satori” was introduced to me.
 At that time in my life I was at a crossroads in my career.
 Should I continue down the path of teaching or take a leap of faith and follow what had been tugging at my heartstrings for as long as I could remember?
 Life certainly is an unclear journey…

 I had always dabbled in interior design.
-In fact, as a kid I remember rearranging my bedroom on Saturdays for fun and my Christmas list included items such as a forest green wall mirror, peach ruffled cushions, and eyelet curtains (I know what you’re thinking, but they were stylish for the time).
-I drew floor plans for what my someday house would look like.
+In fact, as a kid I remember rearranging my bedroom on Saturdays for fun and my Christmas list always included decor items like a forest green wall mirror, peach ruffled cushions, and eyelet curtains (I know what you’re thinking, but they were stylish for the time).
+I constantly drew floor plans for what my someday house would look like.

-Finally I put my compassion for learning to use and began taking courses in design, color, and organizing, and eventually attended several business and marketing classes.
+Finally, I put my compassion for learning to use and began taking courses in design, color, and organizing, and eventually attended several business and marketing classes.

-At the same time I began reading a book called A New Earth, which was suggested by Oprah.
+At the same time, I began reading a book called A New Earth, which was suggested by Oprah.
 I found myself mesmerized about the ideas of “awakening” and living your life “authentically.”

 In a moment I had reached “satori,” which is “the brief stepping out of the voice in your head, the thought processes, and their reflection in the body as emotion.
 It is the arising of inner spaciousness where before there was clutter of thought and the turmoil of emotion.”

 It wasn’t apparent to me at the time that this was the perfect name for my business.
 I had come to the realization that I wanted my work to be centered on a purposeful framework of helping people create spaces of beauty that reflected their true selves.

-Then it dawned on me that “satori” could be used to describe a cluttered, jumbled, messed up space that is reclaimed, revitalized, and personalized- a literal translation of the word.
-What’s in a name?
-Now you know.
+Then it dawned on me that “satori” could be used to describe a once cluttered, jumbled, messed up space that is now reclaimed, revitalized, and personalized- a literal translation of the word.